 WITS does not guarantee credit will be granted for any course taken at another institution that has not received pre-approval.
-To earn credit, students must achieve a grade of "C" in the course and submit official transcripts (other than courses taken at a partnering institution and registered through WITS as discussed under Inter-Institution Contracted Credits).
+To earn credit, students must achieve a grade of "C" or higher in the course and submit an official transcript.